Business markets and consumer markets:

 Unique Characteristics of Business Markets

 Hard and soft costs.
 Many business transactions are based on long-term relationships, so trust, reliability, and overall goal attainment are often much more important than the price of the product.

 The group of people responsible for making purchase decisions.
 In an organization, the buying center tends to be much more complex and difficult to identify.
 3 groups: economic buyers, technical buyers, and users-each of which may have its own agenda and unique needs that affect the buying decision.

 Economic buyers- those senior managers with the overall responsibility of achieving the buying firms objectives.
 This made economic buyers a greater target for promotional activities.
-Technical buyers-employees with the responsibility of buying products to meet needs on an ongoing basis-include purchasing agents and materials.
+Technical buyers-employees with the responsibility of buying products to meet needs on ongoing basis-include purchasing agents and materials.

 Users-managers and employees who have the responsibility of using a product purchased by the firm-comprise the last group of people in the buying center.

 Hard Costs-include monetary price and associated purchase costs such as shipping and installation.

 Soft costs-such as downtime, opportunity costs, and human resource costs associated with the compatibility of systems, in the buying decision.